googleapis/python-bigquery/docs/index.rst

 .. note::

-   Because the bigquery client uses the third-party :mod:`requests` library by default and the bigquery-storage client uses :mod:`grpcio` library, both are safe to share instances across threads.
-In multiprocessing scenarios, best practice is to create client instances *after* :class:`multiprocessing.Pool` or :class:`multiprocessing.Process` invokes :func:`os.fork`.
+   Because the Bigquery client uses the third-party :mod:`requests` library by default and the Bigquery-Storage client uses :mod:`grpcio` library, both are safe to share instances across threads.
+In multiprocessing scenarios, the best practice is to create client instances *after* :class:`multiprocessing.Pool` or :class:`multiprocessing.Process` invokes :func:`os.fork`.